tudocomp/tudocomp/docs/Documentation.md

 # Tutorial

-This document will walk you through writing an compressor using most of the provided functionality of the framework.
-It will discuss the following topics:
+The main goal of this section is to show you how to implement an compressor using most of the provided functionality of the framework.
+To this end, we will discuss the following topics:

 - How to build the framework.
 - Where and how to start adding files into the framework.